Back to blog

 Mark's North Star: "An architecture of contracts where agents are free to build as long as they check the contracts.
 Then when we get a pull request from an agent, another agent checks contract compliance."

-What to Do Monday Morning
+What to do Monday morning

-1. Pick the one concern causing the most "I already decided this" frustration.
+1. Pick the concern causing the most "I already decided this" frustration.
 The thing you keep explaining to agents (or new engineers) that should already be settled.

 3. List anti-patterns with concrete wrong-way / right-way examples.
 Every anti-pattern should be a mistake that actually happened.